1 tweet from Rihanna on farmer protests gets India incensed

 Tharoor in a tweet said Indian government getting “Indian celebrities to react to Western ones is embarrassing.”

-Former Finance Minister P. Chidambaram took a swipe at India’s foreign ministry and called its statement “puerile reaction.”
+Former Finance Minister P. Chidambaram took a swipe at the foreign ministry and called its statement “puerile reaction.”

 “When will you realize that people concerned with issues of human rights and livelihoods do not recognize national boundaries?,” Chidambaram tweeted.